menciagl/API---videogames-rawg.io-/README.md

 # API INSTRUCTIONS

-The following Data Harvesting project aims to use the API from rawg.io to see changes in video game trends over the last years.
-To reproduce the script follow these instructions:
+The following Data Harvesting project aims to use the API from rawg.io to see changes in video game trends over the last years. **To reproduce the script follow these instructions**:

 1. First download the .rmd file, open it and save it into a new R Studio project.